restic/restic/doc/060_forget.rst

 This can be done either manually (by specifying a snapshot ID to remove) or by using a policy that describes which snapshots to forget.
 For all remove operations, two commands need to be called in sequence:
-``forget`` to remove a snapshot and ``prune`` to actually remove the data that was referenced by the snapshot from the repository.
+``forget`` to remove a snapshot and ``prune`` to remove the remaining data that was only referenced by this snapshot from the repository.
 This can be automated with the ``--prune`` option of the ``forget`` command, which runs ``prune`` automatically if snapshots have been removed.

-Pruning snapshots can be a time-consuming process, depending on the amount of snapshots and data to process.
+Pruning snapshots can be a time-consuming process, depending on the number of snapshots and data to process.
 During a prune operation, the repository is locked and backups cannot be completed.
 Please plan your pruning so that there's time to complete it and it doesn't interfere with regular backup runs.